Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 Here are some examples of the most popular and helpful game engines:

-Tools | Features |
+Tools Features

-GameMaker Studio | A powerful 2D development engine.
+GameMaker Studio A powerful 2D development engine.
 With this tool, you can create games using drag-and-drop programming logic.
-You don’t need any prior coding knowledge to use this tool. |
+You don’t need any prior coding knowledge to use this tool.

-Unreal Engine | This game engine is a toolset that allows developers to create games.
-It’s also free and comes with the complete source code, so you can edit it as much as you want. |
+Unreal Engine This game engine is a toolset that allows developers to create games.
+It’s also free and comes with the complete source code, so you can edit it as much as you want.

-Lumberyard | It lets you make games on multiple platforms without rewriting your code each time.
-This tool also has C++ programming languages, meaning you can build complex games. |
+Lumberyard It lets you make games on multiple platforms without rewriting your code each time.
+This tool also has C++ programming languages, meaning you can build complex games.

-Stencyl | It is a free game-making tool designed to be easy to use and perfect for beginners.
-Plus, it has a drag-and-drop interface where you can drag blocks around and make your game. |
+Stencyl It’s a free game-making tool designed for easy use and perfect for beginners.
+It has a drag-and-drop interface, so you can drag blocks around to create your game.

 Step 3: Start with a Blank Project